fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-10-csharp.md

    }
    ```

-### Task 3: Implement Agentic Retrieval Components
+### Task 4: Implement Agentic Retrieval Components

-The four key components you need to implement are:
+Implement four core components:

-1. **Search Index Creation**: Define and create a search index with fields for document ID, content, embeddings, and page numbers.
-Configure semantic ranking and vector search using your Azure OpenAI embeddings deployment.
+1. **Search Index** – Create index fields (id, chunk content, embedding vector, page number) plus semantic and vector configurations.

-2. **Data Upload**: Load and upload the NASA "Earth at Night" dataset into your search index.
+2. **Data Ingestion** – Upload NASA “Earth at Night” dataset into the index.

-3. **Knowledge Source**: Create a knowledge source that references your search index, specifying which fields to use for retrieval.
+3. **Knowledge Source** – Reference the index and specify included fields.

-4. **Knowledge Agent**: Set up a knowledge agent that connects your OpenAI deployment and knowledge source, enabling intelligent, agentic retrieval and synthesis of answers.
+4. **Knowledge Agent** – Bridge OpenAI deployments and knowledge source for multi-step retrieval & synthesis.

 > **Reference Guide**: For detailed implementation steps and code examples, you can reference the [Azure AI Search agentic retrieval quickstart guide](https://learn.microsoft.com/en-us/azure/search/search-get-started-agentic-retrieval?tabs=search-perms%2Csearch-endpoint&pivots=programming-language-csharp) which provides comprehensive examples for each component.

-#### 3.1 Create a search index.
+#### 4.1 Create a Search Index

 Create a search index.
 The index schema contains fields for document identification and page content, embeddings, and numbers.
 The schema also includes configurations for semantic ranking and vector search, which uses your embeddings deployment to vectorize text and match documents based on semantic or conceptual similarity.

-You can create the search index programmatically (as shown below), or by using the **Azure portal**.
+You can create the search index programmatically (as shown below) or by using the **Azure portal**.
 In the Azure portal, navigate to your Azure AI Search resource, select **Indexes**, and use the UI to define fields, semantic settings, and vector search configurations.
 This provides a visual way to set up your index if you prefer not to use code.

 ```csharp
 // Define fields for the index